 Get started with the best resources for teaching kids to code

-And there you have it - five of our favorite resources for young or new coders.
+And there you have it - five of our favorite resources for beginners.
 We hope you’ve found one or more options that you can use to support your child on their programming journey.
+It’s best to find something that interests your child!

 As always, Create & Learn is here to help as well.
 We offer dozens of classes designed to support new and intermediate coders, and would also love to be a part of your student’s coding education.
 Sign up for an award-winning free coding class to begin!